Because our Democracy is in Crisis

 Our government is dysfunctional because it’s so polarized.
 It’s so polarized because so few people vote when it counts.

-The only solution is to dramatically increase turnout.
-That can only come by making it dramatically easier to vote.
+The only solution is to dramatically increase turnout in all elections.
+That can only come about by making it dramatically easier to vote.
 It comes from mobile voting.
-And it comes from doing it securely, over the blockchain, to make our elections safe from hacking and foreign interference.

 When voting is hard, only the most engaged vote – which means our elections are dominated by activists on either side.

 Imagine you’re a Republican Congressman from Florida.
 Privately, you know an assault weapons ban makes sense.
 But turnout in your primary is 12%.
 And half of those voters are NRA members.
 Because of gerrymandering, the primary effectively is the general election.
 You may want to vote for an assault weapons ban but you won’t, because it’d cost you the next election.

 But what if turnout in your primary was 60% instead of 12%?

 Then the political logic flips and you’d support the mainstream view.
 If we want different policy outputs, we have to change the election inputs.
 In and of itself, mobile voting doesn’t solve anything.
 But if we embrace it, it puts us in a position to solve everything.

 Mobile voting is the next step to make voting easier.